Do you have a vintage house? Does it still have an old Octopus Furnace?

 Oil is environmentally bad and is very expensive.
 An oil to gas conversion would be a big improvement.
 However I was told it can’t be done for the system is not sealed enough.

-I joined Angie’s List and talked to one HVAC person who suggested putting a new high efficiency furnace behind the old octopus furnace and route the heat from the new furnace into the old.
+I joined Angie’s List (when it used to be good – avoid it now) and talked to one HVAC person who suggested putting a new high efficiency furnace behind the old octopus furnace and route the heat from the new furnace into the old.

 I thought this was a great idea but never heard back from them and all other HVAC people did not want to do that.